-The proposed bill aims to modify the legal framework surrounding restorative practices in Minnesota by making statements and documents generated during these practices inadmissible in civil and criminal proceedings.
+This bill aims to modify the legal framework surrounding restorative practices in Minnesota by making statements and documents generated during these practices inadmissible in civil and criminal proceedings.
 Specifically, it introduces new legal language that defines "restorative practice participant" and establishes that data identifying individuals as such is classified as private data, with certain exceptions for disclosure.
-Additionally, the bill amends existing statutes to require annual reports from grantees on the impact of restorative practices, including recidivism rates and financial investments, and mandates that this information be shared with relevant legislative committees.
+The bill also amends existing statutes to require annual reports from grantees on the impact of restorative practices and the financial aspects related to participants.

-Furthermore, the bill outlines specific conditions under which statements made during restorative practices may be admissible, such as in cases of professional misconduct or when disclosure is necessary to prevent serious harm.
-It clarifies that evidence not generated in the context of restorative practices remains admissible, ensuring that the bill does not obstruct the legal process.
-Overall, the legislation seeks to protect the confidentiality of restorative practices while still allowing for accountability and oversight.
+Additionally, the bill outlines specific conditions under which statements or documents from restorative practices may be admissible, such as in cases of professional misconduct or when disclosure is necessary to prevent serious harm.
+It clarifies that evidence not related to restorative practices remains admissible, ensuring that the integrity of the legal process is maintained while promoting restorative justice initiatives.
+Overall, the bill seeks to enhance the confidentiality of restorative practices while providing necessary oversight and reporting requirements.

 1st Engrossment: 142A.76, 595.02